jeremyButtler/find--Co-infections/README.md

   sample.

 Find co-infections is designed to run on data sets that have very deep read depths, such as the read depths produced by PCR.
+So it will probably not work on datasets not amplified by methods like PCR.

 I need to test a somatic variant caller to round out the variant caller selection.
 Not likely to be done, but is something I missed.

+The outy flow cells, with their rereading of reads will likely make find co-infections obsolete when they come out for public use (hopefully these will be released soon).

 ```
 Wick RR.
 Badread: simulation of error-prone long reads.